jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 (4) The amount fixed under subclause (3) is to be the estimated amount of the allowances and travelling expenses (but not fees) to which, in the opinion of the court or person, the witness will be entitled, according to the prescribed scales, if the witness attends at the time and place specified in the summons.

 ### 8 Evidence at distance
-(1) For the purpose of obtaining the evidence of witnesses at a distance, the court, or, while the court is not sitting, any Judge, has all the powers and functions of a District Court Judge under the District Courts Act 1947.
+(1) For the purpose of obtaining the evidence of witnesses at a distance, the court, or, while the court is not sitting, any Judge, has all the powers and functions of a District Court Judge under the District Court Act 2016.
-(2) The provisions of the District Courts Act 1947 relating to the taking of evidence at a distance apply, with the necessary modifications, as if the court were a District Court.
+(2) The provisions of the District Court Act 2016 relating to the taking of evidence at a distance apply, with the necessary modifications, as if the court were the District Court.
-(3) Despite subclause (2) evidence may, for the purposes of this Act, be taken at a distance by a Registrar of a District Court.
+(3) Despite subclause (2) evidence may, for the purposes of this Act, be taken at a distance by a Registrar of the District Court.

 ### 9 Power to take evidence on oath
 (1) The court may take evidence on oath, and for that purpose any Judge, or any other person acting under the express or implied direction of the court or a Judge, may administer an oath.